Deep neural networks algorithms for stochastic control problems on finite horizon: convergence analysis: Abstract

 \section{Abstract}

-This paper develops algorithms for high-dimensional stochastic control pro\-blems based on deep learning and dynamic programming (DP).
-Differently from the classical approximate DP approach, we first approximate the optimal policy by means of neural networks in the spirit of deep reinforcement learning, and then the value function by Monte Carlo regression.
-This is achieved in the DP recursion by performance or hybrid iteration, and regress now or later/quantization methods from numerical probabilities.
+This paper develops algorithms for high-dimensional stochastic control pro\-blems based on deep learning and dynamic programming.
+Unlike classical approximate dynamic programming approaches, we first approximate the optimal policy by means of neural networks in the spirit of deep reinforcement learning, and then the value function by Monte Carlo regression.
+This is achieved in the dynamic programming recursion by performance or hybrid iteration, and regress now methods from numerical probabilities.
 We provide a theoretical justification of these algorithms.
-Consistency and rate of convergence for the control and value function estimates are analyzed and expressed in terms of the universal approximation error of the neural networks.
-Numerical results on various applications are presented in a companion paper \cite{bacetal18} and illustrate the performance of our algorithms.
+Consistency and rate of convergence for the control and value function estimates are analyzed and expressed in terms of the universal approximation error of the neural networks, and of the statistical error when estimating network function, leaving aside the optimization error.
+Numerical results on various applications are presented in a companion paper \cite{bacetal18} and illustrate the performance of the proposed algorithms.